Governor Brown signed into law legislation amending how California enforces “Made in U.S.A.” labels.

-You may be fed up with political antics in Washington, but there’s a lot happening in our nation’s capital that affects your business.
-SEMA’s Political Action Committee (SEMA PAC) helps you keep pace by supporting the congressional car guys and gals who understand the importance of what you do.
+SEMA’s Political Action Committee (SEMA PAC) helps you keep pace by supporting the Congressional car guys and gals who have our industry’s back.